PatrickFreyy/PlanIt/docs/Usecases/UC2-createEvent.md

 ### 6.2 Set Category

 The user can choose what kind of event he created.
-For example, whether it is a private, like a doctors appointment, or is it work related, like a business meeting.
+For example, whether it is a private, like a doctors event, or is it work related, like a business meeting.
 The categories are predefined.

 ### 6.3 Reschedule Event